Michael Allingham: Life

-He has ridden under Jockey Club rules, and was joint-owner of the winner of the 2002 Dewhurst Stakes, 'the single most significant two-year-old race in Europe'.
+Allingham has ridden under Jockey Club rules, and was joint-owner of the winner of the 2002 Dewhurst Stakes, 'the single most significant two-year-old race in Europe'.
 He has been a Local Steward, and Racecourse Chairman, with the Jockey Club.

 Work

 Before moving to Oxford Allingham's main work was on general equilibrium theory; while he was teaching at Magdalen it was on rational choice theory; and subsequently, having taken an MA in philosophy, it has been on distributive justice.

 General equilibrium theory is 'the most prestigious economics of all'.
 In substance, it concerns the workings of the entire economy; in style, it is axiomatic and rigorous.
 Léon Walras, the founder of general equilibrium theory, claimed in 1854 that 'pure economics is, in essence, the theory of the determination of prices under a hypothetical regime of perfectly free competition'.
 Allingham's work is rooted in the Walrasian tradition: in his entry in Who's Who in Economics he refers to Walras's definition, and says that his own work may be seen as an extension of this.

 Rational choice theory transcends the boundaries of economics, and exemplifies Allingham's interests as being 'in the core theoretical problems which lie at the intersection of philosophy and economics'.
 It explores what is meant by rationality, and how this may be characterized.
 His work in this area is also axiomatic: as a review in The Economic Journal of his book Rational Choice notes, 'its treatment is abstract and axiomatic ... few concessions are being made to the uninitiated'.

 Distributive justice again transcends the boundaries of economics.
 It considers what is meant by a just distribution of goods among members of society.
-Allingham develops the view that all theories of justice, or at least all liberal theories, may be seen as expressions of laissez-faire with compensations for factors that they consider to be morally arbitrary.
+Allingham develops the view that all theories of justice, or at least all liberal theories, may be seen as expressions of laissez-faire with compensations for factors that are considered to be morally arbitrary.
 His latest book has been described by a reviewer as 'a probing analytical comparison, by an economic theorist, of the major accounts dominating that literature ... meticulously isolating their respective strengths and weaknesses: a tour de force.

 Allingham is also the author of the novel Trust, 'an entertainment in the sense used by Graham Greene: a story that shows a profound interest in the interplay of morality and abnormal behavior'.